xvitaly/ecasbot/README.md

 EC AntiSpam bot for [Telegram](https://telegram.org/) messenger will block all multimedia messages and links from new users, some common spam bots and users who added them to super-groups.

 Warning!
-Do not use `master` branch in production.
-Use `stable` instead.
+Do not use `dev` branch in production due to lots of breaking changes.
+Use `master` or `stable` instead.

 # License
 GNU General Public License version 3.
 You can find it here: [LICENSE](LICENSE).
 External libraries can use another licenses, compatible with GNU GPLv3.